As an Amazon Associate I earn from qualifying purchases.

 Features

-- Flared edges for drip-free pouring
+- Flared edges for pouring without drips

-- Stainless steel lids that fit securely
+- covers made of stainless steel that fit snugly

-- Oven-safe up to 600°F (315°C)
+- Up to 600°F (315°C) in an oven

 - Dishwasher-safe